avih/miniwebsvr/branches/mwh/mwht/README.txt

 Templates will be as follows:
 - Text files
 - Everything will be passed through AS-IS.
-(Optionally the template "parser" may strip unneeded whitespace, but not now)
+(Optionally the template "parser" may strip unneeded whitespace)
 - It will not be type strict, like XSLT's.
 Everything will be treated as strings initially.
-- I will model it after the Perl module HTML::Template::Expr
+- I will model it after the excelent Perl module HTML::Template::Expr
 - It will have scope inheritance
 - It will only parse <MWHT_[command] [stuff]></MWHT_[command]> tags.
 - It will aim to be small, efficient library